How to Choose the Right Drug and Alcohol Treatment Center

 The process of beginning treatment will depend on the facility you choose, but it often begins with a phone call.
 During the call, the treatment center may check your health insurance.
 They will also typically ask you questions about your substance use, overall physical and mental health, family and social issues, legal concerns, financial troubles, educational or employment problems, and home life.2,4

 American Addiction Centers makes this process as simple as possible by conducting a prescreening over the phone.
 We’ll help you choose the right treatment program and be there every step of the way to answer questions and offer support.
-Call 1-888-509-8965 Who Answers? to get started on the road to recovery today.
+Call to get started on the road to recovery today.

 - National Institute on Drug Abuse.
 (2013, June).
 Seeking drug abuse treatment: Know what to ask.